emiyl/dsi.cfw.guide-archive/guide/installing-unlaunch.md

 If you have a non-USA console, you must have a DSiWare exploit previously installed to continue.
 {: .notice--info}

 Unlaunch is currently in a beta state.
-Please read the guide carefully.
+Please proceed with caution.
 {: .notice--info}

 Unlaunch is a DSi bootcode exploit which will allow you to install HiyaCFW, a DSi Custom Firmware, to your console.